Powerdynamo brings new ignition & light

 To facilitate wire exit through the often small openings in the engine casing, the plastic plug of the generator's wiring that leads to the ignition coil have not been put onto the wire terminal.
 You should place the plug there only once all has been properly installed on the engine side.

-Look for the ignition coil with its female plug and the two wires (red and white).
+Look for the ignition coil with its female plug and the three wires (red, brown and yellow).

-Put the provided 2-position plug housing onto this plug and insert the two wires (red and white) from the generator.
+Put the provided 4-position plug housing onto this plug and insert the three wires (red, brown and white) from the generator.
 Make sure that the terminals engage securely in the housing and that you connect:

 • red to red